microsoft/fluentui/packages/office-ui-fabric-react/README.md

 ## Changelog

 We use [GitHub Releases](https://github.com/blog/1547-release-your-software) to manage our releases, including the changelog between every release.
 View a complete list of additions, fixes, and changes on the [releases](https://github.com/microsoft/fluentui/releases) page.

-# Looking for Office UI Fabric React?

-:tada: The **Office UI Fabric React** project has evolved to **Fluent UI**. :tada:

-The `office-ui-fabric-react` repo has moved!
-This should not disrupt any current Fabric usage, repo clones, pull requests or issue reporting.
-Links should redirect to the new location.

-We have a lot in store for Fluent UI - [Read our announcement here.](https://developer.microsoft.com/en-us/office/blogs/ui-fabric-is-evolving-into-fluent-ui/)

 ---